sequenceiq/slider/src/site/markdown/app_needs.md

 * Install and run from a tarball -and be run from a user that is not root.

+* Be self contained or have all dependencies pre-installed.

 * Support dynamic discovery of nodes -such as via ZK.

 * Nodes to rebind themselves dynamically -so if nodes are moved, the application